rafarlopes/wait-for-commit-status-action/README.md

 # wait-for-commit-status-action

-GitHub Action to wait for the commit status with a given context
+Checks GitHub API for a given commit and look the commit status with the provided context.
+If the status is not there, sleeps for 10 seconds and try again.
+The current number of retries is set to 20.

 # Usage